Maddy Prior: Recent tours and albums

 Maddy Prior took to the road with The Carnival Band in May 2007 for their "Music for Tavern and Chapel" tour.
 They celebrated the 300th anniversary of one of the key influences on their work, Charles Wesley.
 She made a guest appearance with The Levellers at the Solfest Festival in Cumbria in August 2007.
-On recent albums Troy Donockley has been a co-producer.
+On recent solo albums Troy Donockley has been a co-producer.

-In December 2007 the album Ringing The Changes was issued.
+In December 2007 the Carnival Band album Ringing The Changes was issued.
 It is a collection of songs written by the band.
 In 2008 Maddy Prior appeared at the BBC's "Electric Proms".
 Steeleye Span toured the Eastern US, Australia and the UK beginning in 2009.

 With Giles Lewin and Hannah James, Prior completed two successful UK tours, in the spring and autumn of 2012, with a third, in autumn 2013.

 In November and December 2013 Prior toured with Steeleye Span, on the Wintersmith Tour, following the release in October of their album Wintersmith, a collaborative project based on the novel of the same name by Terry Pratchett.

-A short tour with The Carnival Band in November and December, featuring carols and seasonal music, has become a regular fixture for Prior in recent years.
+A short tour with The Carnival Band in November and December, featuring carols and seasonal music, has become an annual fixture for Prior since 1984.
+The 2024 tour (the 40th annual tour) was the final tour.

 Awards

 In 2001 Maddy Prior was awarded the MBE for services to folk music.
 In 2014 she received an Honorary Fellowship from the University of Cumbria.